 When we appoint blame, we point the finger as to who we think is responsible for a negative outcome.

-We use our judgment to decide who is at fault and place the responsibility of any wrongdoing at their feet.
+We use our judgment to decide who is at fault and place the responsibility for any wrongdoing at their feet.

 When we blame others, we simultaneously release our frustration and protect ourselves.